stam1072623/Super-market-collaborative-system/README.md

 # Super-market-collaborative-system

+This project was developed by me and a fellow student during our Web Programming course.

 The aim of this project is to develop a collaborative system for registration, search and evaluation of super-market consumer goods offers between users.

 The system allows its registered users to inform others about the availability of products